Sunset over the tree line in rural Zeeland

 The Keizersbolwerk (Emperor's Stronghold) at the entry point of the small harbour used by the pilots, is probably the best location to go ship spotting.

 Fishermen have been using what is now Vlissingen ever since the 600s.
-It was a main harbour for the Dutch expansion, trade and occupation fleets into Asia in the 1600s and therefor has helped the Netherlands gain its wealth and status.
+It was a main harbour for the Dutch expansion, trade and occupation fleets into Asia in the 1600s and therefore has helped the Netherlands gain its wealth and status.
 Vlissingen kept its importance for the fleet, with shipyard De Schelde being the standard builder of ships for the Royal Netherlands Navy.

 Ship spotting at the Keizersbolwerk, Vlissingen